camila-moscibrocki/work-at-olist/README.md

 # Books Database API project

-Database created with Django as framework, Python API rest and heroku deployment
+Database created with Django as framework, Django REST for Web API rest and heroku deployment

 ## Prerequisites